-Figure 2.20, "Transformation of inventory data to hourly data" [64] shows how data from the intermediate inventory are stored in the hourly file.
+Figure 2.20, "Transformation of inventory data to hourly data" [61] shows how data from the intermediate inventory are stored in the hourly file.
 The arrow represents the temporal processing steps which convert the annual, average-day, or day- and hour-specific data to hourly data.
 After the temporal processing, the hourly emissions are stored in the intermediate hourly file, by hour and source number.
-The emissions are stored in the same order as the sources in the sorted intermediate inventory file.
+The emissions are stored in the sources in the sorted intermediate inventory file.